Sobach/smapy/docs/connectors.md

   u'Google+'
   ```

-* **accounts**
+* .Connector().**accounts**

   Propierty created on connector initialization.
-By default it is an epty dict object. `.Connector().accounts()` stores user names to work with.
+By default it is an epty dict object. `.Connector().accounts` stores user names to work with.
 Dict type is used to make it possible to use user-comfortable names as keys, and specific network nicknames or ids as values.

-  It is possible to assign to `.Connector().accounts()` not only dict, but also list, set, tuple, or string object.
+  It is possible to assign to `.Connector().accounts` not only dict, but also list, set, tuple, or string object.
 On assigning they will be converted to dict: in case of list-like objects every element would be both key and value, in case of string (or unicode, or int) - dict with one key-value pair would be created.

-  Reassigning `.Connector().accounts()` on initialised connector deletes all previously collected data (profiles, statuses, comments, etc.).
+  Reassigning `.Connector().accounts` on initialised connector deletes all previously collected data (profiles, statuses, comments, etc.).

   *Example:*